-Review the new output file for errors.
+Review the new output file for errors and save it for IBM support to investigate any problems.
 It is expected that the file contains Lost blocks were found messages.
 It is normal to have some missing file system blocks.
 If the only errors that are reported are missing blocks, no further repair is needed.
 However, if the chkfs command reports more severe errors, contact IBM support to assist with repairing the file system.